 Because IPL and its related parties continue to make applications to the courts in Kenya in respect of matters that have already been decided, the Company will, going forward, be taking the position that the matters are Res Judicata and that the applications are an abuse of the court process.
-The Company is also exploring options for bringing these applications to an end.
+The Company has also initiated a process to have one of the Applicants declared a vexatious litigant as provided under under Kenyan law.
 In the interim, it continues to pursue both the awards of costs made in favor of the Company by the Kenyan courts and the winding-up proceedings previously initiated against IPL by the Company.